Marine Biology (BA/BS) Contact Information

 PHYS 201 General Physics 4

-Upper-division biology course from Area I or III course list 1 4
+Upper-division Biology course from Area I or III course list 1 4

-General education courses in social science 8
+Core-education course in social science 8

 Credits 16